Help! Should I be a PLLC?

 A member of a PLLC is NOT protected from individual professional malpractice, intentional torts, gross negligence, malfeasance, or personally guaranteed business loans.
 Because they are individually liable for their own malpractice, Individual members of a PLLC should have individual professional liability insurance.

-What professional services may form as a PLLC?
+What professional services may form a PLLC?

 The specific professional services that can form a PLLC may vary by state, as each state has its own laws and regulations regarding PLLCs.
 However, in general, PLLCs are typically available to licensed professionals who provide services that require a professional license, such as: